chg-training/chg-training-resources/docs/bioinformatics/programming_with_gene_annotations3/README.md

 ---
-sidebar_position: 2
+sidebar_position: 4
 ---

-# Learn to program with gene annotations!
+# Analysing gene annotations in R or python

 Welcome!
 This tutorial has two aims.
 On one hand it is about programming, specifically the type of programming we often have to do in bioinformatics.
 This means handling large bits of data, making